-- Keep nails short.

-- Discourage nail biting or finger sucking.

-Wear pyjamas or underclothes in bed.

-- In the mornings, wash thoroughly around the bottom.
-Provide a towel for the exclusive use of each member of the household. - Change clothes regularly. - Regularly wash and iron bed linen. - Thoroughly wash hands and nails after using the toilet and before each meal.
+- Keep nails short. - Discourage nail biting or finger sucking. - Wear pyjamas or underclothes in bed. - In the mornings, wash thoroughly around the bottom.
+Provide a towel for the exclusive use of - Provide a towel for the exclusive use each member of the household. - Change clothes regularly.Regularly wash and iron bed linen. - Thoroughly wash hands and nails after using the toilet and before each meal.